 Where is Baler, you ask?
-Located in Aurora Province, the Philippines is one of Luzon’s hidden gems.
+Located in Aurora Province, Philippines Baler is one of Luzon’s hidden gems.
 Located 231 kilometers (143.5 mi) north-east of Manila, it is only a leisurely five-hour ride from the nation’s capital.
 Fret not, as there a number of top Airbnb vacation rentals in Baler to welcome you for a restful stay.
 Dubbed the birthplace of surfing in the Philippines, it was first known for its waves that can reach up to 2.7 meters (9 feet) tall.
 This surfers’ paradise is just so because the town’s coast faces the Pacific Ocean with its strong winds and large waves.
 But Baler has more to offer than just surfing — there’s history in every corner and other places to explore.
 Here are the top things to do in Baler, Aurora, Luzon’s hidden gem

 Sabang Beach famed for surfing in Baler.
 Since Filipinos did not know the sport, it was said to have been introduced by Americans who filmed the Vietnam war movie “Apocalypse Now” in Baler.
 When they left, most of them left behind their surfboards, which were picked up by locals who went on to continue the sport.
 You can go ahead and rent a board for an hour of hanging ten.
 Or if you don’t know how to surf, get a few lessons in; there are several surf schools along the beach with experienced instructors.
 Sabang Beach is perfect for beginners because its soft sand will make your spills and wipeouts easier.
 There are several hotels near the beach, making it easier for surfers to get up early to catch some waves.